Search for heavy pseudoscalar and scalar bosons decaying to a top quark pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data analysis in the dilepton channel

-All background processes in the \ttll channel, namely FO pQCD \ttbar, \etat, single top quark, \Zjets, diboson, and \ttV production, are estimated from simulated event samples.
-Contributions from QCD multijet events with two misidentified or nonprompt leptons are found to be small in the \ttll channel and neglected.
 In the case of \Zjets production, the total yield of the simulation is corrected using data inside the \PZ boson mass window, which is removed in the main event selection, following a modified version of the procedure described in Ref.~\cite{CMS-TOP-11-002}.
 The same selection criteria except for the \mll requirements are applied to the data inside the \PZ boson mass window.
 We assume that there, the \Zjets contribution is negligible in the \ttem channel compared to the \ttee and \ttmm channels, and that other backgrounds contribute equally to the three channels up to a combinatorial factor.
 Consequently, we can estimate the \Zjets contribution in data inside the \PZ boson mass window by subtracting the data yield in the \ttem channel from the data yield in the \ttee and \ttmm channels while correcting for lepton reconstruction efficiencies, thus subtracting out other backgrounds.

 Next, to estimate the ratio of the \Zjets contribution inside and outside the \PZ boson mass window, denoted as \Rinout, we define a second sideband containing events with no \PQb-tagged jets.
 The ratio in this region, $\Rinout^{0\PQb}$, can be measured directly by comparing the \Zjets yields in data inside and outside the \PZ boson mass window.
 We then assume the ratio of ratios $\Rinout^{\geq1\PQb}/\Rinout^{0\PQb}$ in the regions with $\geq$1 and 0 \PQb tags, respectively, to be well-described by simulation, which is a looser assumption compared to that in Ref.~\cite{CMS-TOP-11-002}.
 From this, we can infer $\Rinout^{\geq1\PQb}$, and thus the total \Zjets yield outside the \PZ boson mass window, for events with one or more \PQb tags, as used in the main selection.